 Ronda is one of the many white villages of Malaga with the greatest tourist projection.
 It is known for its famous New bridgeits viewpoints with breathtaking landscapes or its legendary bullring.
 The Moorish King's Palace and its Arab baths are some of the most popular places, but it also stands out for its nightlife and its rich gastronomy.

 CasaresIt is popularly known as "Pueblo Colgante" (Hanging Village), due to the layout of its houses and its sloping streets.
 It has a rich historical heritage, such as the Church of the Incarnation, its Moorish castle y the hermitage of San Sebastián.

-S is located near the ruins of Lacipuspreserves the thermal baths of La Hedionda., dating back to the time of Julius Caesar.
-In recent times, its artificial lagoon, the largest in Europe, has also become very popular.
-Undoubtedly one of the most beautiful villages in Malaga.
+It is located near the ruins of Lacipuspreserves the thermal baths of La Hedionda., dating back to the time of Julius Caesar.
+In recent times, its artificial lagoon, the largest in Europe, has also become quite popular.
+No doubt about it, one of the most beautiful villages in Malaga.

 3. Frigiliana, one of the prettiest villages in Malaga